pedro-curto/Resumos-ESof/resumos.md

 ### Lazy Load
 An object that doesn't contain all the data you need but knows how to get it.
 By loading one object, we would load a huge number of related objects.
-Lazy load interrputs this loading, marks the object and if the data is needed, it is loaded when it is used.
+Lazy load interrupts this loading, marks the object and if the data is needed, it is loaded when it is used.
 There are four varieties:
 - Lazy initialization: on field access, check first if the field is null, and load it if needed
-- Virtual proxy: a proxy of the object which loads the real object on demand
+- Virtual proxy: a proxy of the object which loads the real object on demand Can generate identity problems
 - Value holder: wraps the real object
 - Ghost: real object in a partial state (only loads the identity)